satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 history of an arbitrary section of text, analogous to Figure 5 (except as an interactive tool).

+A system for collaborative authoring, editing and review

 Discussion

 The current review process is extremely complex, reflecting the demands